 It is not good practice to use the same keyword too many times in any post or page.
 This can be seen as ‘keyword stuffing’ which is not accepted by Google.

 In this example the keywords are appearing only in the images.
 However, when producing a page or post on your website your keywords will appear in the title of the post or page, in the Meta Description, and again in the first line of your content.
 Add your images to that and you have quite a number of keywords, being the reason to vary keywords in the Alt Tags, as explained.

 I hope this helps you with optimizing your images.

-I welcome your questions or comments.
+Your questions or comments are welcome.
 Please enter them in the field provided below.